Majoring in Math

 That depends on whom you ask.
 What is difficult to you may not be difficult to others.
 It is generally agreed that Math 108, Math 128A/B, Math 131 A/B are more abstract, more rigorous and more challenging than some other required courses.
 You should not plan on taking more than one of those in a regular semester.
 Each of Math 128 and Math 131 can take up as much time as two regular classes.

 Talking to your advisor is the best way to work out your difficulties and avoid difficulty situations (such as taking too many difficult classes).
-Working with other students and developing friends and community, such as through the Math Club, is another way to making the process more enjoyable.
+Working with other students and developing friends and community is another way to making the process more enjoyable.

 What does "discrete" and "continuous" math mean?